8 Time Travel Movies Where a Protagonist is Literally Their Own Worst Enemy. [Time Travel 101]

 Time Travel 101 Lesson: Be careful about the embarrassing mistakes you make, or else a vindictive, smart-ass version of yourself might come back and kill you just to get a laugh.

-And there you have it, 8.5 time travel movies to help us navigate one of time travel’s greatest perils.
+And there you have it, 8.5 movies to help us navigate one of time travel’s greatest perils.
 Happy watching!

 Additional viewing: Bill & Ted Face the Music, Hurok, Reset, Army of Darkness, Predestination, +1.